 Steeb Named Founding Dean of the College of Global Population Health

-The college will serve as a primary home for the University’s global and population health-related academic and research programs, while also helping to grow University engagement with the St. Louis community to promote health equity and positively impact health outcomes.
+The college serves as a primary home for the University’s global and population health-related academic and research programs, while also helping to grow University engagement with the St. Louis community to promote health equity and positively impact health outcomes.
 In addition, the college will help St. Louis College of Pharmacy equip pharmacy students with the population health competencies necessary to practice effectively in a rapidly evolving health care environment.

-Steeb comes to UHSP from the University of North Carolina (UNC) at Chapel Hill Eshelman School of Pharmacy, where he served as an associate professor and director of global engagement.
+Steeb came to UHSP from the University of North Carolina (UNC) at Chapel Hill Eshelman School of Pharmacy, where he served as an associate professor and director of global engagement.
 He holds a Master of Public Health from the Gillings School of Global Public Health at UNC, a Doctor of Pharmacy from the UNC Eshelman School of Pharmacy and a Bachelor of Science in Chemistry and Biology from the University of Miami.

 During his time at UNC Eshelman School of Pharmacy, Steeb worked to develop and oversee international partnerships and programs, and conduct global health training and research.